Skip to Content

 Drumsticks on the grill.

-Step 4: Lower the heat, but maintain an overall grill temperature of 350°F (176℃). and cook for 20 minutes.
-Flip the chicken and continue cooking until the chicken has reached over 165°F (73°C), for about 20 minutes.
+Step 4: Lower the heat, but maintain an overall grill temperature of 350°F (176℃).
+Grill the chicken for 20 minutes.
+Flip, and cook the other side for 20 minutes.
+Remove the chicken from heat to rest for 5-10 minutes before serving.

 Drumsticks on the grill with a slight char.